 Digital products and services are taxable in Canada.

 You can configure invoice settings to suit any specific tax requirements you might have by navigating to Settings > Configure Chargebee > Invoices, credit notes and quotes.
 See a full list of Canadian invoice requirements .

-This section will walk you through configuring Sale Tax in Chargebee.
+This section walks you through configuring Canadian Sale Tax in Chargebee.

 Make sure you've added your organization address at Settings > Configure Chargebee > Business Profile.
 You cannot configure taxes in Chargebee without completing this step in your initial setup.